NFL ODDS Hub

 A sportsbook will set a total for a game.

-That number can range typically from 35-55 points.
+That number can typically range from 35-55 points.
 A bettor has to decide if the combined final score will finish Over or Under the total set for that game.

 Let’s have a look at an example.